gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Issues discovered

 - Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
-- Issue: CUnit source sets and binaries are associated with TestSuite component, which is not in ProjectComponentContainer.
+- Issue: TestSuite components are not included in ProjectComponentContainer.
+- Issue: Display name for CUnit executable is 'C unit exe' instead of `CUnit executable'
+- Issue: Better naming scheme for output directories, eg `executables/someThing/...` instead of `binaries/someThingExecutable/...`

 ### Story: User views component model as HTML report